 The Panorama feature can be a lot of fun and is very easy to use.
-Select the Pano mode, touch the shutter button, and then move the camera from left to right.
+Select the Pano mode, touch the shutter button, and then move the iPhone from left to right.

 It works best if you have a tripod to keep the camera level.
 If you don’t have one, try your best to keep the camera level while panning left to right.

-You might notice the photo above has a black strip in the lower left and upper right.
-This is the result of the camera not maintaining a level position while moving left to right.
+You might notice in the photo below that it has a black stripe in the lower left and upper right.
+This is the result of the iPhone not maintaining a level position while moving left to the right.

 The camera was higher on the left and lower as it approached the right side.
 You can crop this out though.

 6. Crop Your Images For a Better Result